Nick-Mazuk/awesome/README.md

 *   [mrmlnc/fast-glob](https://github.com/mrmlnc/fast-glob) - :rocket: It's a very fast and efficient glob library for Node.js
 *   [svg/svgo](https://github.com/svg/svgo) - ⚙️ Node.js tool for optimizing SVG files
 *   [davidbau/seedrandom](https://github.com/davidbau/seedrandom) - seeded random number generator for Javascript
-*   [faisalman/ua-parser-js](https://github.com/faisalman/ua-parser-js) - "Unmask Your Traffic" - UAParser.js: The Essential Web Development Tool for User-Agent Detection
+*   [faisalman/ua-parser-js](https://github.com/faisalman/ua-parser-js) - The most comprehensive, compact, and up-to-date JavaScript library to detect user's browser, OS, CPU, and device type/model.
+Also detect bots, apps, and more.
+Runs seamlessly in the browser (client-side) or Node.js (server-side).
 *   [filamentgroup/glyphhanger](https://github.com/filamentgroup/glyphhanger) - Your web font utility belt.
 It can subset web fonts.
 It can find unicode-ranges for you automatically.
 It makes julienne fries.
 *   [zachleat/glyphhanger](https://github.com/zachleat/glyphhanger) - Your web font utility belt.
 It can subset web fonts.
 It can find unicode-ranges for you automatically.
 It makes julienne fries.
 *   [ncase/blog](https://github.com/ncase/blog) - This is my bloooggggggggg